NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 FMGE 2026 Exam Pattern

-FMGE 2026 is a Computer-Based Test (CBT) with 300 multiple-choice questions.
-Each question carries 1 mark and there is no negative marking.
-The exam is divided into two parts (Part A and Part B), each with 150 questions.
+FMGE 2026 is a Computer-Based Test (CBT) with 300 multiple-choice questions across two parts held on the same day.
+Each question carries 1 mark.
+There is no negative marking.
 You need to score at least 150 out of 300 (50%) to qualify.

 | Feature | Details |